anthill-platform/anthill-login/doc/API.md

 ### `anonymous`
 A special way to authenticate without asking a player for usernames and passwords.
-In order to auntenticate, client application randomly generates unique username and password, and stores it secure storage locally.
+In order to auntenticate, client application randomly generates unique username and password, and stores it in secure storage locally.

 Is there's no such username, a new one will be created.